winitzki/scall/tutorial/programming_dhall.md

           } oa
 ```

+The `Optional` type is a built-in Dhall type rather than a library-defined type for pragmatic reasons.
+First, a built-in type is integrated with the typechecker and supports more concise code (`Some 123` instead of `(Optional Natural).Some 123`).
+Second, the `Optional` type plays a special role when exporting data to JSON and YAML formats: record fields with `None` values are typically omitted from the generated configuration files.

 ### The void type and its use

 The **void type** is a type that cannot have any values.